asturur/my-childood-videogames/README.md

 Definitely this was for me what started my interest in computer and programming.

 The repo contains a simple index.html, a copy of js-dos and some simple code to run the games one at time.

+Thanks to netlifly, you can see the code in action here: https://andrea-childood-games.netlify.app/